 - Purple: the spirit

-These cities have the biggest Pride celebrations
+What cities have the biggest Pride parades?

 Although Pride events take place worldwide, there are a few cities that are especially known for their parades and celebrations.
 The International LGBTQ+ Travel Association (opens in new tab) states that New York City, São Paulo, and Madrid Pride events are the world's largest and rake in roughly 5 million guests each.